mamont77/easydrupal/modules/contrib/fast_404/README.txt

   Static file checking does require you to keep an eye on the extension list as well as a bit of extra work with the preg_match (OK, a very small amount).
   Optionally, you can use whitelisting rather than blacklisting.
-To turn this on alter this setting in the settings.php:
+To turn this on, alter this setting in the settings.php:

   $settings['fast404_url_whitelisting'] = TRUE;